Crush-Steelpunch/FLA-BAE-MAR23/Exercise.md

 # Exercise

 In LoD, Create a new folder called Documents/gitlearn1, open it in VScode, Initialise the folder as git repo.
-- Go to the Source contol Button and clicj the little button at the top
+- Go to the Source contol Button and click the little button at the top

 Open a terminal pane in VSCode **(View > Terminal)** and set up your user details with